Simpler Optimal Sorting from a Directed Acyclic Graph: Algorithm

-The set $\mathcal{R}$ induces an interval order $P_\mathcal{R}$ over $X$, which is the partial order $\prec$ where $x_i$ and $x_j$ are incomparable whenever $R_i$ and $R_j$ intersect, and where otherwise $x_i \prec x_j$ whenever $b_i < a_j$.
+The set $\mathcal{R}$ induces an interval order $P_\mathcal{R}$ over $X$, which is the partial order $\prec_{\mathcal{R}}$ where $x_i$ and $x_j$ are incomparable whenever $R_i$ and $R_j$ intersect, and where otherwise $x_i \prec_{\mathcal{R}} x_j$ whenever $b_i \leq a_j$.
 By Lemma~\ref{lem:disjointness}, any linear order $L$ that extends $P_\mathcal{R}$ must also extend $P_G$ and so $e(P_\mathcal{R}) \leq e(P_G)$.
-The number of linear extensions of an interval order are much easier to count.
+The number of linear extensions of an interval order is much easier to count.
 In fact, Cardinal, Fiorini, Joret, Jungers and Munro~\cite{cardinal_sorting_2013} and Van der Hoog, Kostityna, L\"{o}ffler and Speckmann~\cite{van_der_hoog_preprocessing_2019} already upper bound the number of linear extensions of an interval order.
-We paraphrase their upper bound (for completeness, we show in Appendix~\ref{app:intervals} that this is correct paraphrasing).
-Let for an interval $R$ with integer endpoints, $\# R$ denote the number of integers contained in $R$.
-Then:
+We paraphrase their upper bound, to give a weaker version applicable to this paper.
+For a proof from first principles, see Section~\ref{sec:firstprinciples}.